Tyrn/wei/the-insider-en.typ

-     "So far, it  shows,  "  Giles  said,  "in  him  attracting  high  level scientists  and  advancing  huge  loans  to local companies  for  the newest technologies  development - our  government is forced to spend this money on social expenses.
+     "So far, it  shows,  "  Giles  said,  "in  him  attracting  high  level scientists  and  advancing  huge  loans  to local companies  for  the newest technologies  development---our  government is forced to spend this money on social expenses.
 And Gera banks are  reputed  to be the most reliable in the Galaxy, though not due  to the government protection but  rather due to  the very  strict  laws  specifying  the  total  personal  responsibility of  the